Cube-OS/cubeOS/docs/obc-docs/iobc/working-with-the-iobc.rst

 More information about the capture and use of ADC can be found in `this guide from Atmel <https://www.at91.com/linux4sam/bin/view/Linux4SAM/IioAdcDriver>`__.

-An `ADC example <http://github.com/kubos/kubos/tree/master/examples/adc-thermistor>`__ is also available for reference in the Kubos repo.
+An `ADC example <http://github.com/cubeos/cubeos/tree/master/examples/adc-thermistor>`__ is also available for reference in the CubeOS repo.

 GPIO
 ~~~~